On the origin of counterrotating stellar disks in TNG50. I: Identification of coplanar counterrotating disk components

 In this section we quantify and characterize the CRD components in the sample of 260 late-type galaxies.
 We then quantify the number of galaxies hosting a significant CRD.
-Once identified, CRD components are characterized based on three parameters: \begin{itemize} \item The counter-rotating disk mass fraction, $M_{\rm CRD}/M_{\rm Disk}$, which is given as the fraction of mass in the counterrotating component over the total disk stellar mass enclosed within $R_{\rm opt}$ and $|z| \le 5 \ \rm kpc$ \item $R_{50}^{\rm CRD}$, which quantifies the half-mass radius of the distribution of counterrotating stellar particles. \item $R_{95}^{\rm CRD}$, which quantifies the radius at which the mass distribution of counterrotating stellar particles reaches 95\% of the mass of the CRD. \end{itemize} Fig. \ref{fig:crfraction_distribution} shows the distribution of the counterrotating disk mass fraction obtained from our full sample of late-type disks.
-Note that, for the majority of disk galaxies, the CRD components do not surpass the $1\%$ threshold, highlighted by the vertical dashed line.
+Once identified, CRD components are characterized based on three parameters: \begin{itemize} \item The counter-rotating disk mass fraction, $M_{\rm CRD}/M_{\rm Disk}$, which is given as the fraction of mass in the counterrotating component over the total disk stellar mass enclosed within $R_{\rm opt}$ and $|z| \le 5 \ \rm kpc$ \item $R_{50}^{\rm CRD}$, which quantifies the half-mass radius of the distribution of counterrotating stellar particles. \item $R_{95}^{\rm CRD}$, which quantifies the radius at which the mass distribution of counterrotating stellar particles reaches 95\% of the mass of the CRD. \end{itemize} Fig. \ref{fig:crfraction_distribution} shows the distribution of the CRD mass fraction obtained from our full sample of late-type disk galaxies.
+Note that for the majority of disk galaxies, the CRD components do not surpass the $1\%$ threshold, which is highlighted by the vertical dashed line in the figure.
 We find that only $\approx8\%$ of the galaxies host a CRD with a mass fraction larger than $1\%$.
-The sample of galaxies that host a significant CRD, i.e, $M_{\rm CRD}/M_{\rm Disk} \ge 0.01$ consists of 20 galaxies.
-In this study, we decided to include in our final sample 6 boundary cases with $0.0095 \le M_{\rm CRD}/M_{\rm Disk} < 0.01$.
+The sample of galaxies that host a significant CRD, i.e., $M_{\rm CRD}/M_{\rm Disk} \ge 0.01$ consists of 20 galaxies.
+In this study, we decided to include in our final sample six boundary cases with $0.0095 \le M_{\rm CRD}/M_{\rm Disk} < 0.01$.
+The mass distribution of the final sample is shown in Figure \ref{fig:diskandtotal_mass_distribution} with orange histograms.

 In Table \ref{table:info_CRDs} we list the internal properties of the galaxy sample with identified CRDs.
-In the left most column the label given to each identified CRD is shown.
+In the left-most column, the label given to each identified CRD is shown.
 The corresponding Subfind ID at $z=0$ is given in the second column.
+In Figure \ref{fig:circularity_examples} the circularity parameter distribution for eight galaxies is shown.
+The top four examples in the figure show galaxies that do not host a CRD, while the bottom four examples show galaxies hosting a CRD, according to our definition.
+The red and light blue shaded regions represent the star particles belonging to the CRD and stellar disk, respectively.